Rayan84/flowers-scraper/README.md

-# Flower Presents Scraper
+# Flowers Gift Shop Scraper
- This ruby application displays flower presents options and promptes the user to pick an option by entering a number to see a brief description and the price of the option
+ This ruby application displays flowers gifts options and promptes the user to pick an option by entering a number to see a brief description and the price of the option

 ## Screenshot
 ![screenshot](screenshot.png)